The Maybach Express: An Icon of Mobility Powered by Maybach Engines

 Through the refurbishing of the SVT “Cologne“, the Maybach Foundation sets out to breathe new life into a milestone of German engineering.
 In addition to completely restoring the train to its original state, the Maybach Express will be traveling the country as the Messenger of Innovation, functioning as a dynamic museum that connects the many Maybach touchpoints in Southern Germany with those minds and thinkers around the world who share and appreciate the Maybach spirit of innovation, invention, and quality.

-Our goal is not only to give the dynamic Maybach Museum an unmistakable character, but also to share the values of the extraordinary Maybach heritage with the world through the Maybach Express.
-We want to give our guests fascinating access to the world of technology and engineering and thus inspire them to innovate.
+Our goal is not only to give the dynamic Maybach Museum a distinct character, but to also share the values of the extraordinary Maybach heritage with the world through the Maybach Express.
+We want to provide our guests with a fascinating access to the world of technology and engineering and thus inspire them to become innovators and inventors themselves.